mcornejo/productcatalog/README.md

 In `entities` we define the class that will represent each line of the Product Catalog.
 This is the core of using Dataset to apply transformations on a structured and strongly typed distributed collection.

+## Output
+The output of the job is stored in a columnar parquet file.
+This makes easier the reading by only consuming the columns needed.
+The folder `output/` contains the files of the local execution.

 ## Compilation
 As the project is written using Scala, the source code must be compiled in order to be executed by the JVM.